Chronic obstructive pulmonary disease is a lung condition that affects a person’s ability to breathe.

 Everyday things that may not seem physically demanding can be difficult for someone with COPD.
 Eating, getting dressed, and doing household tasks can be hard to manage when a person has trouble breathing.

-However, a COPD diagnosis doesn’t have to mean that a person will lose their independence, or that they will have to stop enjoying their favorite activities.
+However, a COPD diagnosis does not have to mean that a person will lose their independence or have to stop enjoying their favorite activities.

-With some changes and effective treatments, many people with COPD can lead fulfilling lives.
-Though the diagnosis of COPD can be overwhelming, there are ways to make everyday life easier and more enjoyable:
+Though a diagnosis of COPD may be overwhelming, there are ways to make everyday life easier and more enjoyable.

-- Explaining COPD symptoms to friends and family.
-If others understand that certain activities are more difficult, they can provide support and compassion.
-This can reduce worry and give others the opportunity to help when needed.
+If others understand that certain activities may be more difficult for a person with COPD, they can provide support and compassion.
+This can reduce worry for people with the condition and allow others the opportunity to help when necessary.

-People should be open with doctors and members of their healthcare team.
 With a new COPD diagnosis, symptoms may be confusing or even frightening.
-Talking to the healthcare team about symptoms and challenges helps people to work through them, learn the best way to stay healthy, and still take part in life’s activities.
+Being open with doctors and healthcare team members about symptoms and challenges helps people work through them, learn the best ways to stay healthy, and still take part in life’s activities.

 COPD and medical appointments

-After a person has been diagnosed with COPD, they will have to attend regular appointments with their doctor and get used to new treatments.
-Developing a treatment plan is an essential part of living well with COPD.
-A treatment plan may include medications, oxygen therapy, pulmonary rehabilitation, lifestyle changes, and education about COPD.
+People living with COPD will need to attend regular appointments with their doctor and get used to new treatments.
+Developing a unique treatment plan is essential for living well with COPD.
+Treatment may include medications, oxygen therapy, pulmonary rehabilitation, lifestyle changes, and education about COPD.

-People with COPD sometimes have a large healthcare team around them that can include doctors, nurses, therapists, dietitians, psychologists, social workers, and spiritual advisors such as a chaplain.
-All of these professionals play an important role in helping a person with COPD stay as healthy as possible.
+People with COPD sometimes have a large healthcare team, including doctors, nurses, therapists, dietitians, psychologists, and social workers.
+These professionals play an important role in helping a person with COPD stay as healthy as possible.

-Eating is a part of daily life, and people with COPD should follow a healthful diet to help with their condition.
-Choosing the right foods may help a person with COPD continue their daily activities because they will be healthier, more energetic, and less short of breath.
+Eating is a part of daily life, and people with COPD should follow a healthy diet to help with their condition.
+This can can help a person reach and maintain a moderate weight and provide the body with the vitamins and minerals necessary for optimum function.

-A diet suitable for people with COPD doesn’t have to be overly strict or complex.
-In general, people with COPD should focus on healthful whole foods including:
+A diet suitable for people with COPD does not have to be overly strict or complex.
+In general, people with COPD should focus on healthy whole foods, including:

-- A variety of fruits and vegetables in different colors.
-Fresh and frozen are ideal, but canned fruits and vegetables are also fine if they have no sugar, salt, or additives.
+- Fruits and vegetables: Fresh and frozen are ideal, but canned fruits and vegetables are also fine if they have no sugar, salt, or additives.

-- Legumes.
-Peas, beans, lentils and peanuts are common legumes that offer protein and fiber.
-If excess gas is an issue, these may need to be decreased or eliminated.
+- Legumes: Peas, beans, and lentils are common legumes that offer protein and fiber.
+If excess gas is an issue, a person may need to decrease or eliminate these.

-- Lean sources of protein.
-Eggs, fish, poultry, soy, and milk are healthful sources of protein, which is important for a healthy immune system.
+- Lean protein: Eggs, fish, poultry, soy, and milk are healthy sources of protein, which is important for a healthy immune system.

-Many people with COPD will be given diet guidelines by their healthcare team.
-Following a healthful diet can have a strong impact on how a person feels and can help them avoid lung infections and other complications.
+Many people with COPD will receive diet guidelines from their healthcare team.
+Following a healthy diet can strongly impact how a person feels and help them avoid lung infections and other complications.

-Exercise can – and should – be a part of life for people with COPD.
+Exercise is an important part of a healthy lifestyle.
 Staying active with COPD may be difficult at first, but it is well worth the effort.

-Unfortunately, many people with COPD avoid exercise because they are afraid they will be short of breath or simply don’t have the energy.
-As a person exercises less, their fitness level declines.
-Over time, they may be unable to do much activity at all.
+Many people with COPD may avoid exercise because they are afraid they will be short of breath or simply do not have the energy.
+If a person exercises less, their functional ability

 COPD breathing exercises

 Breathing exercises are a special way of moving air in and out that can help relax the body and allow the lungs to take in more oxygen.
 These exercises help relieve immediate symptoms of COPD.
-They can also increase confidence so that a person feels less afraid to go for a walk, prepare a meal, or do other activities that they have always done.
+They can also increase overall lung function.

 Breathing exercises are a valuable tool for those with COPD.
 They can help a person remain active and involved in daily life.

-The most common breathing exercises for COPD are pursed lip breathing and belly breathing.
-A pulmonary rehabilitation specialist can demonstrate how these are done and help people master them so they can be used anytime.
+The most common breathing exercises for COPD are pursed-lip breathing and belly breathing.
+A pulmonary rehabilitation specialist can demonstrate how to perform these exercises.

-A person who has been diagnosed with COPD needs to stay as healthy as they can and should avoid illness as much as possible by:
+People with COPD need to stay as healthy as they can and should avoid illness as much as possible by:

 - washing hands frequently with soap and water, especially before eating and touching the face and after using the bathroom

-- getting vaccinated against flu, pneumonia, and pertussis (whooping cough)
+- getting vaccinated against COVID-19, flu, pneumonia, and pertussis, also known as whooping cough

 - getting adequate sleep and drinking plenty of water